webtactics/jamestaylorsolicitor.com.au/legal-services/wills-and-estate-planning.md

   - wills
 image: https://ik.imagekit.io/webtactics/jamestaylorsolicitor/img/services/wills-600x400.jpg
 imageAlt: Wills & Estate Planning
-description:  James Taylor Bathurst Solicitor can draft your Will and other testamentary documentation and advise you in relation to your estate.
+description:  With 30 years experience, James Taylor Bathurst Solicitor can expertly draft your Will and other testamentary documentation and advise you in relation to your estate.
 area: wills